Skip to main content

 Five years later Jim Bowler found more bones.
 These turned out to be the skeleton of a male.
 Mungo Man was about 50 years old when he died.
 Like Mungo Lady he had been ritually buried.
 He had been placed on his back with his hands crossed in his lap, and his body had been sprinkled with red ochre.

-Using archaeological dating techniques, scientists have dated the remains of Mungo Man and Mango Lady to between 40,000 and 42,000 years ago.
+Using archaeological dating techniques, scientists have dated the remains of Mungo Man and Mungo Lady to between 40,000 and 42,000 years ago.
 They are the oldest human remains found anywhere in Australia.
 Mungo Lady also provides some of the earliest evidence in the world for the practice of cremation.

 Research task